Lord-Windy/asmjit/README.md

 typedef int (*Func)(void);

 int main(int argc, char* argv[]) {
   JitRuntime rt;                      // Create a runtime specialized for JIT.

-  CodeHolder code(rt.getCodeInfo()); // Create CodeHolder based on runtime's info.
+  CodeHolder code;                    // Create a CodeHolder. code.init(rt.getCodeInfo());        // Initialize it to be compatible with `rt`.

   X86Assembler a(&code);              // Create and attach X86Assembler to `code`.

   // Let's get these registers from X86Assembler.
   X86Gp zbp = a.zbp();